Logo for Healing Hearts Counseling

 EMDR (Eye Movement Desensitization and Reprocessing) is an evidence-based trauma treatment that helps the brain reprocess painful memories so they lose their intensity.
 Instead of feeling stuck in the past, EMDR allows you to move forward without the emotional baggage that comes with trauma.

-Is online trauma therapy available in Maryland, Nevada, and South Carolina?
+Is online trauma therapy available in Maryland, Nevada, South Carolina and Vermont?

 How do I get started with trauma therapy?